bjornmeansbear/lectureScripts/WhatIsSGD.md

 _The Sustainabilitist Principles_ is a modular manifesto; a collection of the ways of thinking to sustainably design as I considered them in 2009.
 The goal: create an object whose form embodied the principles it conveyed.

-_The Sustainabilitist Principles_ started out as the books on my desk, I was wondering where "sustainable designing" lay within them… mapping connections between these ideas… then writing about and illustrating the principles; the interconnections over time and space of similar ideals… finally, how to clarify access to the ideas for the next designer.
+_The Sustainabilitist Principles_ started out as the books on my desk, I was wondering where "sustainable designing" lay within them… mapping connections between ideas… writing about repeating principles… the interconnections over time and space of similar ideals… how to clarify access to the ideas for the next designer.

 The final output of this direction brought necessary pieces together in an intentional, ephemeral form for an exhibition.
-I did not need to make another book or a poster series to explain these principles: the objects themselves could do it if put together correctly!
+I did not need to make another book or a poster series to explain these principles: the objects themselves could do it if I put them together correctly!
 The books were my actual books.
-The screen printed definitions, they were printed on title pages and front matter of found paperback novels.
-The embroidery floss interconnecting things was used in the longest possible pieces to maximize reuse of the thread afterward.
+The screen printed definitions, they were printed on the front matter of found paperback novels.
+The interconnecting embroidery floss was used in the longest possible pieces to maximize reuse of the thread afterward.

-So, this was what I felt was my first really successful piece of "sustainable graphic design."
-It was also my sort of final "answer" to a question in grad school that we'll be looking at today: "What does Sustainable Graphic Design look like?"
+This was what I felt was my first successful piece of "sustainable graphic design."
+It was also my final "answer" to a question in grad school: "What does Sustainable Graphic Design look like?"

 ## What does SGD look like?

 This question continues to fascinate me.
-Alongside the Sustainabilitist principles, I had works that I felt fell into 3 main kinds of "answers" — and then a 4th wild card...
+Alongside the Sustainabilitist principles, I had works that I felt fell into 3 types "answers" — and then a 4th wild card...

 - Sustainable Graphic Design Looks The Same
   - Good design is good design.
 If you pick the right materials or processes sustainable design doesn't need to look or be any different.